 John has had a successful career in the hospitality, event management, visitor attractions and leisure industries spanning 35 years of which 20 years plus have been at CEO / MD and Director level.
-Prior to joining The Prince’s Regeneration Trust, John was Managing Director of Vinopolis City of Wine Plc, London, Managing Director of Altitude London Ltd, Director of The Trentham Estate, Staffordshire as well as a number of other visitor and leisure attractions.
-Always a sports fan and formerly a black belt in Judo, semi -professional soccer player, squash player and devoted skier, he is delighted to have joined Middleport.
+Prior to joining UKHBPT (formerly The Prince’s Regeneration Trust), John was Managing Director of Vinopolis City of Wine Plc, London, Managing Director of Altitude London Ltd, Director of The Trentham Estate, Staffordshire as well as a number of other visitor and leisure attractions.

 Middleport Pottery: People

-Emily joined The Prince’s Regeneration Trust in July 2014 as Visitor Services Assistant at Middleport Pottery.
+Emily joined UKHBPT (formerly The Prince’s Regeneration Trust) in July 2014 as Visitor Services Assistant at Middleport Pottery.
 She supports and works very closely with the Visitor Services manager with the day to day running of the Visitor Centre and working closely with the volunteers and assisting member of the public.

 Prior to her role on site at Middleport, Emily volunteered cataloguing the historic collections from the project.
 With a degree in Fine Art BA (hons) and after a series of Customer services roles Emily is very happy to combine her favourite passions of art, heritage, architecture and working with the public.